-I present a program of historical Celtic music from the 18th century.
+I also offer a historical program of Celtic music from the 18th century.
 I play tunes that were popular in England, Scotland, Ireland, and the British colonies in the 1700s, explaining people and events associated with those tunes, the different types of tunes and their uses, and instruments played at the time.
-This program combines my love of early American history and music, and I draw the music from republications and reprints of books from the 18th century.
+This program combines my love of early American history and music, and I draw the music from republications and reprints of books from the 1700s.
 I play a Baroque-Celtic style of music, using Baroque classical technique and traditional Celtic styles to recreate the Scottish Drawing Style of the middle 18th century.

 Whence came the name Rampant Mandolin?